Recently posted in "The Bug Pit: The military and securty in Eurasia" blog on

 with the first shipments arriving in France last month, according to

-another French MoD announcement."
+French MoD announcement."
 Below provides further information on French redeployment and possible courses of action for other coalition partners.

 No comments: